Create a process flow

 To be able to make the request, the process variables in the flow need to be connected to a property.
 Indicium will fill the variable with the value corresponding to the request property from the API call and return the response with values from the process variables with the corresponding response properties.

-• When an HTTP request property (Method, Path, Query string, Request body, Request headers) is mapped to a process variable, that process variable is initialized with the corresponding value in the HTTP request that triggered the process flow.
+- When an HTTP request property (Method, Path, Query string, Request body, Request headers) is mapped to a process variable, that process variable is initialized with the corresponding value in the HTTP request that started the process flow.

 Please note the following restrictions that apply to the process variable properties: